 It’s like Google Analytics but easy to understand and won’t make your blog slow like other plugins.
 To find the statistics page, click “Jet Pack” at the top-left dashboard, then “site stats”.

 There are many functions that you have to enable including, subscriptions, which allows people to subscribe to your blog when they comment.
 The sharing option is also important, you don’t have to install a social sharing plugin.

 It does the work for you, and add the popular social buttons, or links at the top or the bottom of each post, there is a settings page for that.

 You can also enable the “contact form” which is a great function to let people contact you, directly from a page.
 Make sure to create a contact page for that, and add the link to the menu.
 It’s important and looks professional than a blog without a contact page.

-Another good option with Jet Pack is the custom CSS that let you edit, and modify the theme directly from your dashboard without the need to edit the theme itself.
+Another good option with Jet Pack is the custom CSS that lets you edit and modify the theme directly from your dashboard without the need to edit the theme itself.

 If you have a news blog or website, you may like the infinite scroll option that makes the navigation easy, and looks professional.
-But, it’s recommended only for news websites and not the others, it can slow down the blog if you have lots’ of images, videos and content, so make sure to test it.
+But, it’s recommended only for news websites and not the others, it can slow down the blog if you have lots of images, videos, and content, so make sure to test it.

-The dashboard can be used to organize what you want to see when you login.
+The dashboard can be used to organize what you want to see when you log in.
 In general, comments and statistics are what you want, and you have the option to organize the screen options at the top page.